 The above list of reasons is not all inclusive.
 There may be other changes that result in an increased premium.

-We may add a surcharge or remove a discount because of an at-fault accident or traffic conviction.
-Under this circumstance you will receive a notice of your statutory right to file a complaint with the Colorado Division of Insurance.
+We may add a surcharge or remove an accident free discount because of an at-fault accident or traffic conviction.
+Under this circumstance you will receive a statutory right to protest this action.